jekyll/jekyll-admin/spec/fixtures/site/_posts/more posts/some more posts/2016-05-01-a-test-post-within-subdirectory.md

 ---
+title: A Test Post Within Subdirectory
 foo: bar
 ---

-# Test Post in test/folder
+# Test Post within `_posts/more posts/some more posts`